Keep your bathroom remodel project in check

 Miscellaneous decor

 Snap several photos of your newly renovated bathroom to showcase the final results of your hard work and investment.
-Share your before and after photos with family, friends, and social media to help celebrate your success.
-Toasting your bathroom remodel can offer you motivation for your next home renovation project.
+Share your before-and-after photos with family, friends, and social media to help celebrate your success.
+Toasting your bathroom remodel can motivate you for your next home renovation project.

 Many experienced DIYers can handle simple tasks like replacing bathroom vanities, faucets, medicine cabinets, or flooring.
 However, a contractor will produce more professional-looking results, and you may want to avoid the time, messiness, and difficulty of upgrading your bathroom.
 Pros can often source materials at a lower cost than you can, too.

-More advanced projects, such as installing a shower or moving walls and plumbing, should only be handled by a local bathroom remodeler to ensure you do not harm yourself or cause damage to your home.
+More advanced projects, such as installing a shower or moving walls and plumbing, should only be handled by a local bathroom remodeler to ensure you do not harm yourself or your home.

 Labor is one of the most expensive parts of a bathroom remodeling project, taking up as much as 40% to 65% of the overall budget.
 As for the renovations themselves, expect to pay the most for cabinets and shelving (including the vanity cabinet) and the shower or tub—these two upgrades alone take up around 50% of the overall price, once you exclude labor costs.